Existence of Hermitian metrics with prescribed Hermitian-Yang-Mills tensors II: Introduction

+The K\"ahler case of Corollary \ref{main2} was resolved in \cite{WYY26+}.
 We adopt approaches similar to those in \cite{WYY26+}.
 Let us clarify the core challenges and distinguishing aspects in proving Theorem \ref{main1} and Theorem \ref{main3}.
 First, the Higgs connection typically fails to be metric-compatible, which complicates the control of curvature terms.
 Second, both the torsion of the Hermitian manifold and the Higgs field $\theta$ introduce analytical challenges, requiring refined uniform estimates to control their global behavior.
 Last but not least, the linearized equations deviate substantially from those in the K\"ahler case, primarily due to the lack of K\"ahler identities, requiring a more delicate treatment on the injectivity of the associated elliptic systems (e.g. Theorem \ref{injectivity}).\\

 Motivated by the comparison result established in Theorem \ref{main3}, we demonstrate a quantitative form of Chern number inequalities, extending those known for Hermitian-Einstein metrics on stable Higgs bundles (\cite{Sim88}).